Contested & Uncontested Divorce Lawyers Serving Redford & Southeastern Michigan

 You deserve an affordable divorce attorney; one who is an expert on divorce proceedings.
 Divorce is a stressful time in anyone’s life; our divorce lawyers cater to your needs to alleviate that stress.
 Our divorce lawyers are experts in handling both uncontested divorces and contested divorces.

-They have over 30 years experience in easily getting people through the divorce process.
+They have over 60+ combined years of experience in easily getting people through the divorce process.

 No matter what kind of divorce you are faced with, it is essential that your lawyer advises you correctly and intelligently regarding the many facets that go into getting a divorce in Michigan: there are property settlements, child custody agreements & disputes, possible personal protection orders, 401K Funds, and child support, just to name a few.